Grouflon/3rd_training_lua/README.md

 * Follow instructions from the Output Console

 ## Bug reporting / Contribute
+If you want to be informed when a new version come out and/or discuss the current bugs and features, you can join the [Discord server](https://discord.gg/F8vaCr4S) of the project.
 This training mode is still in development and you may encounter bugs or missing features while using it.
 Please report anything weird on the [issues page](https://github.com/Grouflon/3rd_training_lua/issues)
-If you wish to contribute or give any feedback, feel free to get in touch with me or submit pull requests.
+If you wish to contribute or give any feedback, feel free to get in touch or submit pull requests.

 ## Troubleshooting
 **Q: Missing rom, zip file not found**